mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 ## Why Hash?

 ###(sparse) Dimension Reduction and fast feature lookups.
-the default is hashing / projecting feature names to the machine architecture unsigned word using a variant of the murmurhash2 algorithm which then is XORed with (2^k)-1  (ie it is projected down to the first k lower order bits with the rest 0'd out). by default k=18 (ie 2^18 entries in the feature vector), with a max number of bits on 32-bit machines of k=29, and on a 64 bit machine, up to k=32).
+the default is hashing / projecting feature names to the machine architecture unsigned word using a variant of the murmurhash v3 (32-bit only) algorithm which then is XORed with (2^k)-1  (ie it is projected down to the first k lower order bits with the rest 0'd out). by default k=18 (ie 2^18 entries in the feature vector), with a max number of bits on 32-bit machines of k=29, and on a 64 bit machine, up to k=32).

 ### how is it implemented
 for a consolidated model of the hashing code for feature string names, features with name spaces, and quadratic features over pairs of (name space, feature name)